 Shen started volunteering with us in May of 2018 as a Junior in High School.
 With completion of courses in Honors Biology and Animal Science, experience working directly with animals at a veterinarian's office, and an active member of her local Environmental Club, Shen was a perfect match for the center!
 As an added bonus, she has hands-on experience with agricultural fence construction which definitely comes in handy when we are installing new fencing for our wolf enclosures!
 A hard worker, Shenequa has proven herself to be dedicated, responsible, and willing to learn.
 She is also completing her college field learning requirements with us by identifying and cataloging the Center's indigenous birds, trees, fungi, and herbaceous plants.
 One of her most recent achievements is as a youth leader and coordinator to help her community become a NYS DEC certified Climate Smart Community!

 Shen is a recent graduate of the college of Environmental Science & Forestry with aspirations to continue her education with a focus on biology/wildlife and environmental science.
+She currently works full-time as a Veterinary Assistant while also building her own homestead with her boyfriend.

 Shen started volunteering with us in May of 2018 as a Junior in High School.
 With completion of courses in Honors Biology and Animal Science, experience working directly with animals at a veterinarian's office, and an active member of her local Environmental Club, Shen was a perfect match for the center!
 As an added bonus, she has hands-on experience with agricultural fence construction which definitely comes in handy when we are installing new fencing for our wolf enclosures!
 A hard worker, Shenequa has proven herself to be dedicated, responsible, and willing to learn.
 She is also completing her college field learning requirements with us by identifying and cataloging the Center's indigenous birds, trees, fungi, and herbaceous plants.
 One of her most recent achievements is as a youth leader and coordinator to help her community become a NYS DEC certified Climate Smart Community!

 Shen is a recent graduate of the college of Environmental Science & Forestry with aspirations to continue her education with a focus on biology/wildlife and environmental science.
+She currently works full-time as a Veterinary Assistant while also building her own homestead with her boyfriend.

 Devin Fortman, Caretaker Assistant